beaker-project/beaker/documentation/user-guide/beaker-provided-tasks.rst

 logged in to the system).

-To extend the reservation time, execute :program:`extendtesttime.sh` which will ask prompt the duration for which you want to extend the reservation starting from the present time.
+To extend the reservation time, execute :program:`extendtesttime.sh` and enter the desired extension to the reservation (relative to the current time).

 /distribution/inventory